abdelkimo/or-tools/doc_sources/MANUAL/source/manual/introduction/manual_content.rst

       the ``Solver`` class and use the integer variables ``IntVar``.
 The model used in this chapter is very simple and we'll add basic algebraic equalities with the help of ``MakeSum()``, ``MakeProd()``, ``MakeEquality()`` and ``AddConstraint()``.
       The ``AllDifferent`` constraint will make its first apparence too.
 More importantly, we'll use a ``DecisionBuilder`` to define the search phase and launch the search with ``NextSolution()``.
-To conduct the search, we'll use ``SearchMonitor``\s and collect solutions with ``SolutionCollector``\s and ``Assigment``\s.
+To conduct the search, we use ``SearchMonitor``\s and collect solutions with ``SolutionCollector``\s and ``Assigment``\s.
 Finally, we'll say a few words about the way to pass read-only parameters to the solver and about the other available programming languages in *or-tools* (``Python``, ``Java``